jeftadlvw/git-nest/README.md

-  help        Help about any command info        Print various debug information list        List nested modules remove      Remove a submodule from this project sync        Update and apply state changes verify      Verify configuration and nested modules
+  help        Help about any command info        Print various debug information list        List nested modules pull        Pull new updates in all nested modules remove      Remove a submodule from this project sync        Update and apply state changes verify      Verify configuration and nested modules